Skip to main content

 What is hand-foot-and-mouth disease?

-Hand-foot-and-mouth disease is an illness that causes sores or blisters in or on the mouth and on the hands, feet, and sometimes the buttocks and legs.
+Hand-foot-and-mouth disease is a contagious viral infection that causes sores or blisters in or on the mouth and a skin rash on the hands, feet, and sometimes the buttocks and legs.
 They may be painful.
-The illness usually doesn't last more than a week or so.
+The infection usually doesn't last more than a week or so.

 Hand-foot-and-mouth disease is common in children but can also occur in adults.
 It can occur at any time of year but is most common in the summer and fall.

-It is not the same as foot-and-mouth disease (sometimes called hoof-and-mouth disease) or mad cow disease.
-These diseases almost always occur in animals.
+Hand-foot-and-mouth disease is not the same as foot-and-mouth disease (also called hoof-and-mouth disease or mad cow disease), which occurs in animals.

 What causes it?